epfl-ada/ada-2023-project-nada2023/docs/index.md

 So on average movies made in two countries are the ones yielding the most revenues.
 The use of T-test allowed us to see that the difference in mean was statistically significant, which allows us to conclude that the collaboration of two countries should lead on average to a higher grossing film than any other number of co-production coutries.
 Even if the test allows us to say that the difference is statistically different the T-statistic is rather small (~2), this tells us that although a difference exists it has a moderated impact.

-### Coproduction Countries vs. Ratio of International Revenue
+### Co-Production Countries vs. Ratio of International Revenue

 We now know that the best number of countries for total gross is usually 2,